Environment Protection Authority Victoria (EPA) classifies its air monitoring equipment as follows.

 BAMs are currently used to measure PM2.5 at the following stations: Alphington; Footscray; Geelong South; Morwell South; Morwell East; Traralgon; Moe; and Churchill.

 Portable air monitors – these use sensitive, light-scattering sensors to detect particles.
-These monitors produce indicative PM2.5 data that is usually less accurate than data collected by other types of particle monitors.
+These monitors produce PM2.5 data that is usually less accurate than data collected by other types of particle monitor.
 The portable air monitors provide the community with a more flexible air monitoring network, which allows EPA to monitor air quality at more locations.

 For measuring visibility